 Karaoke47 (Karaoke).
 Yet another must-do when you’re in Tokyo?
 To try a karaoke experience with friends or even solo!
 Keio Plaza Hotel has over 4 karaoke rooms that are backdropped by panoramic views of the city.
 (Open from 4PM to 11:30PM, with prices starting from 6,000 yen or $60 per hour).

 Poppins (Food Boutique).
-This is an interesting store that sells a variety of the hotel’s own brand of premium quality teas and honey, breads and sweets!
+This is an interesting store that sells a variety of the hotel’s own brands of premium quality teas and honey, bread, and sweets!
 (Open from 9AM to 9PM).

 Swimming Pool and Fitness Room (Main Tower 7F).